NetherWiki/nether/skyshale/_dev/inbox.md

 ## Skyshale
 We want to imply a narrative that although she claims her life's work is about eliminating craving and aversion, she was an addict before she got into meditation and perhaps she's just trading one addiction for another.

+She writes in her journals while she plays with her cat using a toy on a pole she shakes with her toes.
+She has a bit of an obsession with multitasking, frequently programming and having conversations at the same time.

+### Appearance
+I like the idea of her being an Iranian girl who came over during the Iraq war.
+She has this serious look about her, like how you think of those portraits of Ayn Rand or that National Geographic girl.

 ### Suicide
 I like the idea that she died through self-immolation, similar to [Thích Quảng Đức](https://en.wikipedia.org/wiki/Th%C3%ADch_Qu%E1%BA%A3ng_%C4%90%E1%BB%A9c), who she was obsessed with.
 In her suicide note (the first two pages of the Black Notebook) she states that she wanted to tell her friends not to feel bad for her, that she was happy, but concepts like happiness and sadness don't mean much to her anymore.